2 Day STS Manual Therapy Course – Spinal Mobilisations and Peripheral Mobilisations

 Who can attend ?

-Course E-manual and traction / physio belt will be supplied for each candidate.
+Course Pen Drive with videos of all the techniques and SSMT belt will be supplied for each candidate.

 David will discuss the following as they arise during the course and again at the end of the course,-

 - Which techniques should be used following results of the examination and assessment.